Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 As shown in the above code,
-*genMacroop* function retrieves macroop class associated with a name of macroop and invokes *getDeclaration & getDefinition* function.
+*genMacroop* function retrieves macroop class associated with a name of macroop and invokes *getDeclaration & getDefinition* functions.
 Those two functions are defined in the X86Macroop class.

+###templates are used to generate classes automatically
 ```python
 205         def getDefinition(self, env):
 206             #FIXME This first parameter should be the mnemonic.
 I need to